A - Z of Shipping Terms Air, Sea, Rail and Road Freight | WTA

 Demurrage

 Charges raised by the carrier for detaining a freight vehicle or container beyond the stipulated time.
-This arises when shipping full containers and they are held too long at the port or at the delivery point when longer than the 3 hours allotted time is taken to unload the container.
+This arises when shipping full containers and they are held too long at the port or at the delivery point.
+Often in times of congestion or other supply chain shocks, these charges can be picked up through no fault of the shipper.

 Drop Shipping